Illuminate Your Summer Decor With Lanterns

 2. Illuminate The Path To Happily Ever After

 When she walks down the aisle, all eyes will be on the bride – but be sure she has a soft, romantic spotlight when she makes the big entrance by lining the aisle with lanterns hung on shepherd’s hooks, like these elegant antique white lanterns.
-Use lanterns of varying sizes for extra charm, and if the wedding is bohemian, use antique zinc instead of basic white.
+Use lanterns of varying sizes for extra charm, and if the wedding is bohemian, use matte pewter instead of basic white.
 Don’t just use the lanterns to light up the wedding ceremony; use them after to illuminate the path to the reception area or dinner tables.

 3. Take Inspiration From The Sea

 Calming, serene, and reflective, people are naturally drawn to the ocean.
 Using lanterns to create a peaceful beach wedding can conjure a seaside escape without the sand in your toes.
 Iron lanterns in soft brown and antique silver recall the shapes and colors of lighthouses and harbors.
 Use them as a centerpiece for dining tables, behind place cards, or on the bar.
 Stick with the sophisticated seaside scheme by pairing the lanterns with bowls and vases made with materials that have the look of ghostwood and elegant white seashells.

 Combining lanterns and tree branches recalls the intimate moments of summer dreams: moonlit forest paths, sparkling, secret fairy nooks, and manicured English estate grounds.
 Whether for a garden party or wedding, use lanterns and natural elements to lead guests to the reception tent or dance floor.
 For a bit of fairy magic, hang moss and dozens of tea light holders filled with candles from tree branches.